 Revising Internal and External Communication

 Several companies are using the current scenario to do away with redundant practices and adopt more progressive communication methods.
-Let’s take the example of Form4 Architecture in San Francisco, which is currently contemplating an expansion in telecommunications across all studios to extend their services beyond local business.
+Let’s take the example of Form4 Architecture in San Francisco, which is currently contemplating an expansion in telecommunications across all studios to extend its services beyond local business.

 Besides, the dynamic has also changed in terms of internal communication as several companies like the BAAO, in Brooklyn, are using online chatrooms to keep the team connected without disruptions.